gw-ospo/curioss-patterns/individual-consultations-office-hours.md

 # Solution

-Offer individual consultations or ‘office hours’ as a service to answer questions and/or provide support to open source projects.
+Offer individual consultations or ‘office hours’ as a service to answer questions and/or to provide support to open source projects.

 This can be offered through a number of different channels: